Pacific War, WW2

 Brief descriptions of submarines mentioned on this web site.

 • USS Nautilus (SS-168).
 3,130 tons, 2- 6" 4 bow, 2 stern tubes.
 Commissioned 1July30.
-At Mare Island Naval Shipyard for modernization when the war started. she returned in time to participate in the Battle of Midway putting a torpedo in damaged Soryu.
-Sailed with USS Argonaut (SS-166) and carried Marine Raiders to Makin, 16Aug42.
+At Mare Island Naval Shipyard for modernization when the war started.
+She returned in time to participate in the Battle of Midway putting a torpedo in damaged Soryu.
+Sailed with Argonaut (SS-166) and carried Marine Raiders to Makin, 16Aug42.
 Nautilus made fourteen combat patrols and earned 14 battle stars for her service during WWII.

 • USS Dolphin (SS-169).
 1,540 tons, 1- 4"aft, 4 bow, 2 stern tubes.
 Commissioned 1932.